Social justice

 What do religious believers do to promote social justice?

-Religious believers act to reduce social injustice and promote social justice by working to create a fairer society in which the equality of every member of society is recognised.
-As a result, any example of social injustice presents an opportunity for religious believers to act.
+Religious believers act to reduce social injustice and promote social justice by working to create a fairer society in which the dignity and equality of every person is recognised.
+Any example of injustice provides an opportunity for believers to take action.

 Take it further - Liberation Theology